human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 - embodied by individuals throughout the population
 - of maximum size in terms of number of participants, amount of laws (through contracts), degree of control exercised (by individuals of their own affairs), and amount of power held by them in total.

-Individualism sets the operational context of the society. it opposes altruism, the pathological over-consideration of others.
+Individualism sets the operational context of the society.
+It opposes altruism, the pathological denial of self pretending to be a focus on others, as if there is a conflict.

 The rights of man to life, liberty, and property and the corollary maxims of law become common sense again.
 Little children understand, apply, and uphold them.
 No one will be confused by collectivist appeals to the common good or offers of representation or stewardship.
-Everyone call be mentally and legally aligned with his self-preserving nature as an organism.
+Everyone can be mentally, emotionally, physically, and legally aligned with his self-preserving nature as an organism.

 Distribution is the basis of resilience.
 It eliminates central points of failure through attack, corruption, or manipulation.
 Everyone is a policeman.
 Every property's line is a border.
 Everyone knows how things work.
 Everyone is officially responsible.
 No one imagines otherwise.

 Maximization prevents the power vacuums that evil exploits.
 It generates a positive outward pressure, like American dishing system in a building.

-~~

-#### individualist precepts
+#### precepts

+Rather than a constitution or proclamation, our party issues a non-binding _preception_ of rights, crimes, and state functions.
+These provide a basis for binding law.
+A 10 year-old can understand it.
+Everyone becomes his own legislator through contracts.
+Lawyers help.
+Defense and adjudication companies help people protect themselves and their property and to settle disputes.
+Good actors---always a majority---band together to crush rogues.

-Individualism: the social philosophy that recognizes the individual as a society's cognitive and moral agent and political unit.
+Individualism is the moral-political philosophy that recognizes the individual as the cognitive and moral agent and political unit in a society.
 The individual alone possesses reason, the faculty of choice.
 He is indivisible and uncollectable into another agent or unit.
 He is an end in himself.
 Securing his freedom is the purpose of politics.
 (Contrast with collectivism.)

-Possessing choice, man can do evil to others.
+Possessing choice, man is fallible.
+He can do evil to others.
 The need for enforceable rules of action is inherent in human society.
 Rules are defined by politics, a branch of philosophy.
 Politics is applied through a state.
-A state is whatever form laws, defenses, and adjudication take in a society.
+A state is whatever form laws, enforcement, and adjudication take in a society.

 As an organism, the task of a human being is to live.
 The action of living is defined by conditional self-preservation.
 Each individual human being preserves himself by will: a constant process of choice to meet the conditions of life.